 “Why don’t we get a White History Month?
 Black history month is racist”

 What You Said: I think that any event that has a racial connotation to it is an affront on White people.
-The 12 months in the year when people focus on the history of White America is not enough.
+The other 11 months in the year when people focus on the history of White America is not enough.
 (By the way, there is no such thing as White culture.
 Being White was a way of separating from being Black in times of slavery.
 Black people are a specific set of people who were born slaves in America or who are descendants of those slaves.
 They are not African-American; African-Americans are immigrants from Africa.
 Black people did not migrate to this country of their own will, but have formed their own culture despite years of persecution and oppression here in the United States, the place where their culture was created.
 There is German culture, Czech culture, Italian, Jewish, Russian, etc., but there is no White culture.
-Everyone of those specific European heritages are worthy of celebration and they have their own annual festivals in every big city.
+Everyone of those specific European heritages are worthy of celebration and they usually have their own annual festivals in every big city.
 Celebrating White history would be a celebration of your disregard for people of color; it would be like having a Hitler parade in Germany.

 What You Meant to Say: Aren’t we all Americans?
 I feel neglected by American culture.

 What You Should Say: Nothing.
 The idea of a White History month was born in ignorance, and the best rule when it comes to public relations is, if you are not sure whether something is offensive or not, do not say anything.
 It probably is offensive.